tauraamui/lilly/README.md

 ## How to build (requires the V compiler https://vlang.io)

-1. Install the clockwork build tool by executing this command: `v run ./install-clockwork.vsh`
+1. Build lilly by executing `v run ./make.vsh build-prod` or run with no binary build with `v run ./make.vsh run`

-2. Build lilly by executing: `clockwork build` or build and run with `clockwork run`
+You can see what other tasks are available to run with `v run ./make.vsh --tasks`

-You can see what other tasks are available to run with `clockwork --tasks`
+(you can shorten this command to just `./make.vsh <task>` by making `make.vsh` executable)

 ### Not convinced?